Can Someone Hack my WhatsApp Account and Chat without my phone?

 The Pegasus cyber-espionage campaign has targeted a number of high-profile targets, including journalists, activists, and government officials, raising worries about the growing threat of state-sponsored cyber-espionage.
 The use of sophisticated spyware such as Pegasus underscores the need for increased cybersecurity measures to protect against these types of attacks, both at the individual and organisational levels.

 Android, iOS, Windows 10 Mobile, and Tizen devices were all affected by this vulnerability.
 The Israeli corporation NSO Group, accused of spying on Amnesty International personnel and other human rights advocates, utilised it.
-WhatsApp was modified to protect itself against this assault once the news of the breach became public.
+WhatsApp was modified to protect itself against this attack once the news of the breach became public.
 If your WhatsApp app is older than version 2.19.134 on Android or version 2.19.51 on iOS, you should upgrade it right now.

 Media File Attack